+- 1) Strainer Screws and Washers

-- 2. Suction Strainer
+- 2) Suction Strainer

-- 3. Motor End Cover Gasket
+- 3) Motor End Cover Gasket

-- 4. Motor End Cover
+- 4) Motor End Cover

+- 5) Valve Gasket

-- 6. Suction Service Valve - 7.
-Valve Capscrew - i.
-Remove the refrigerant suction strainer.
+- 6) Suction Service Valve

+- 7) Valve Capscrew

+- 9. Remove the refrigerant suction strainer.
 If it is removed with ease it may be cleaned with solvent and replaced.
 If the strainer is broken, corroded or clogged with dirt that is not easily removed, replace the strainer.
-Install new gaskets upon reassembly. - j.
+Install new gaskets upon reassembly. - 10.
 Block the compressor crankshaft so that it cannot turn.
-Use a screwdriver to bend back the tabs on the lockwasher and remove the equalizer tube and lock screw assembly.
-(See Figure 7.12) The slingers at the end of the tube draw vapor from the crankcase.
+Use a screwdriver to bend back the tabs on the lock-washer and remove the equalizer tube and lock screw assembly.
+(See Figure 7.11.)
+The slingers at the end of the tube draw vapor from the crankcase.
 Remove the rotor using a jack bolt.
-Insert a brass plug into the rotor hole to prevent damage to the end of the crankshaft. - k.
+Insert a brass plug into the rotor hole to prevent damage to the end of the crankshaft. - 11.
 If the piston rings extend beyond the cylinder tops, the pistons can be pulled through the bottom plate opening after the piston rings are compressed.
 A piston ring compressor will facilitate removal.
 Each piston pin is locked in place by lock rings which are snapped into grooves in the piston wall.
-(See Figure 7.13) - I. Since the stator cannot be replaced in the field, the terminal plate assembly need not be disturbed unless a leak exists and the plate assembly needs to be re placed.
-If no terminal plate repair is required, proceed with reassembly.
+See Figure 7.12. - 12.
+Since the stator cannot be replaced in the field, the terminal plate assembly need not be disturbed unless a leak exists and the plate assembly needs to be replaced.
+If not, proceed with reassembly.

-Figure 7.12 Equalizing Tube and Lock Screw Assembly
+Figure 7.11 Equalizing Tube and Lock Screw Assembly